publiccodenet/about/activities/communication/blogging.md

 ## Blogposts are ephemera

-Blogposts are different from [resources and guides published on About](../documentation/index.md), like a white paper we keep updated.
+Blogposts are different from [resources and guides published on About](../documentation/index.md), which we keep updating.
 By contrast, a blogpost is only true at that moment in time.
 We shouldn’t ever update a blogpost with more current information.

 Instead, we can add a note with a link to follow up blogposts or new information published on the same topic.
 Adding links from older blogposts to newer blogposts also lets new blogposts benefit from the greater search engine weighting given to older, still popular pages.